jordanekay/workflow-swift/Documentation/WorkflowSwiftUI Adoption Guide.md

 In your View, you’ll access state and sinks via a property of type `Store<Model>`.
 This type wraps the model that your workflow renders, and provides conveniences for access the state, sinks, and child stores.

-If targeting iOS 16 or below, you’ll need to wrap your view’s body in `WithPerceptionTracking`.
-This is a component of the `Perception` backport that allows observation to work on iOS before iOS 17.

 ```swift
 struct PersonState {
   var name: String